MestreLion/minecraft-resourcepacks/Brewing Guide/README.md

 Changes from Vanilla Tweaks:

+- Remove code related to Hunger Preview
 - Include all Minecraft languages
 - Use translated names from original Minecraft vanilla assets
 - Use consistent padding for positioning based on translated name length
-- All images optimized with PNGCrush
+- Optimize all images with PNGCrush